ANRGUSC/SafeCampus-Multidiscrete/README.md

 # SafeCampus-Multidiscrete

-This project is part of the main SafeCampus project is designed to train and evaluate reinforcement learning agents in a custom Gym environment for campus scenarios.
-The agents are implemented using different RL algorithms, such as Q-Learning and DQN.
+This tool is designed to train and evaluate reinforcement learning agents for epidemic control simulations based on stochastic discrete epidemic models.
+The agents are implemented using model-free off-policy methods.
+Specifically, we employ tabular Q-Learning and Deep Q-Networks (DQN) to learn policies for controlling the spread of an epidemic for a single classroom operation.
 ## Installation

 ### Prerequisites